MattDodsonEnglish/English-Learning-Wiki/Grammar/conditionals.md

 **NOTE:** Never say "if I will have..."!
 Just don't do it!

+### Rare: Real past conditional

-How do we make this past?
-Simply move the tenses of the if-clause and then clauses to the past.
+How do we give a real conditional past tense?
+Simply move the tenses of the if-clause and then-clauses to the past.
 So "have" becomes "had", and "won't be" becomes "wouldn't be".
 Yes, "would" is the past tense of "will" (really!)

 |Past Moment | Later past moment |